Professor Mark Shephard

 College of Medicine and Public Health

-Mark has authored over 100 peer-reviewed published papers and book chapters in the national and international literature.
-He is principal author/editor of the text book A Practical Guide to Global Point-of-Care Testing (published in November 2016).
+Mark has published 115 peer-reviewed journal articles and 24 book chapters in the global literature and is principal author and editor of the book A Practical Guide to Global Point-of-Care Testing (published in November 2016).
+He has also been a chief investigator on research grants (both category 1 and 2) that have secured more than $72 Million of research income.

 Qualifications